neurosity/neurosity-sdk-js/docs/api/device-selection.md

     password: "..."
   });

-  const selectedDevice = await notion.selectDevice((devices) =>
+  // Access device when selecting const selectedDevice = await notion.selectDevice((devices) =>
     devices.find((device) => device.deviceNickname === "Notion-B1C")
   );

-  // Or later...

-  const deviceInfo = await notion.getInfo();
+  // Or every time the device selection changes const selectedDevice = notion
+    .onDeviceChange()
+    .subscribe((selectedDevice) => {
+      console.log(selectedDevice);
+    });
 })();
 ```

-> If you own multiple devices, and don't set `autoSelectDevice` to false, then the first device on the list will be automatically selected.
+> If you own multiple devices, and don't set `autoSelectDevice` to false, then the earliest claimed device on the list will be automatically selected.

 ### Switching devices